utdata/csvkit-nicar/README.md

 ### Launch the Terminal app

 - It may be in the applications bar: A black box with `>_` inside it.
+- Or you can click on the rocket-looking Launcher app in the applications bar and type in Terminal and then select it.
 - Or, you can type command-space to get a search bar, and type in Terminal.
 Hit return.
+- Or, you can look in the Applications folder, then inside the Utilities folder

-- If the type is really small, you can to "command +" to make it bigger.
+If you find the type is really small, you can to "command +" to make it bigger.

 ### pwd - print working directory